 Have something to say about this anime?
 Join our newly-resurrected forums and speak your mind.

 Boogiepop Phantom is a series with a lot of similarities.
 Among them is a pervasive, ominous atmosphere and sense of something wrong.
 Persona lacks the puzzle-like construction and bewildering cast, but makes up for it with appealing characters normal enough to get attached to.
 The result is a stronger emotional connection and less of a brain-teaser (had Persona chosen to reduce the amount of plot, it might have been merely different, not weaker on the whole).
 Shadow Star Narutaru also features a similar foundation of kids with supernormal abilities using them to do frightening things, but its message is blunt, even darker, and far more bleak, and the production values are a fraction of what Persona has to show off.
 Finally, Nazca is another show that takes a shounen action framework and spends most of its time focusing on low-key character drama, much less successfully.

 Notes and Trivia

 Persona: Trinity Soul is, to a degree, the sequel to the Persona 3 PS2 game; the TV series is set ten years after the events of the game.
 However, almost all of the characters in the anime are different, the mood and mechanics of the world are somewhat different, and it doesn't seem to assume any particular knowledge of the game series.
-According to the official fan guide of the game, the anime isn't considered an official part of the same timeline; the actual sequel to the game is Persona 4, of which there is also an anime adaptation.
+According to the official fan guide of the game, the anime isn't considered an official part of the same timeline; the actual sequel to the game is Persona 4, of which there is also an anime adaptation unrelated to this series.